OPF Boys College Islamabad

 OPF Boys College Islamabad is an educational institution located in the centre of Islamabad, Pakistan.
 The college is run as a project of Overseas Pakistanis Foundation (OPF).
 The college started functioning on 12 September 2001.
 The campus is spread over 56 kanals.

 Operational setup

 The principal is the head of the institution whereas the Vice Principal coordinates all the college activities as the head of the faculty and the staff.
-Presently, Anwar Rajput holds the office as the Principal and Professor Javed Iqbal is the Vice Principal of the college.
+Presently, Dr.Javed Iqbal holds the office as the Principal.

 On the command hierarchy, Section Heads are the next to follow.
 The college is run on a four section basis: